Biblical Studies, Christian Ministries & Philosophy Department

 Though all Taylor students take biblical classes within this department, students who desire to dive further into an enriching and challenging study of the Bible, ministry, or philosophy should consider majors within the Biblical Studies, Christian Ministries & Philosophy department (BSCP).
 Students in the BSCP department experience purposeful programs, stimulating classes, and refreshing relationships with wise and caring faculty and motivated and talented classmates.
 Students also gain valuable preparation for careers in churches, ministries, or educational institutions, or become equipped for further studies in seminary or graduate school.

-In this department students can pursue four different majors—Biblical Literature, Christian Ministries, Youth Ministry, and Philosophy—nine different minors, and many different combinations of majors and minors or double-majors.
+In this department students can pursue five different majors—Biblical Literature, Christian Ministries, Youth Ministry, Philosophy, and Intercultural Studies—seven different minors, and many different combinations of majors and minors or double-majors.
 These options and combinations open doors to many possible careers after graduation, including church ministry or Christian ministry with other organizations, cross-cultural ministry opportunities, Bible translation work, teaching in secondary schools or colleges, student development positions in higher education, and work in law, ethics, or public policy.

 Follow us on Instagram